 The Illegal Puppy Trade

-FOUR PAWS have been tirelessly campaigning for tougher restrictions on puppy imports into the UK from other countries.
-The pandemic has seen an enormous rise in the sale of pets, with the average price of a puppy increasing from £970 in March 2020 to an astonishing £2,062 in January 2021.
+We have been tirelessly campaigning for tougher restrictions on puppy imports into the UK from other countries for many years.
+The pandemic saw an enormous rise in the sale of dogs, with the average price of a puppy increasing from £970 in March 2020 to an astonishing £2,062 in January 2021.
 This ever-increasing profit leads to illegal breeders selling puppies that are often underage, sick, and likely to die soon after arriving in the UK due to poor standards of care and pre-existing health conditions caused by improper breeding.

 The current state of affairs

-After the disappointing news that the Animal Welfare (Kept Animals) Bill had been dropped by the Government in May 2023, we were thrilled to hear that Selaine Saxby MP introduced the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill in December 2023.
-However, despite passing its Second Reading and gaining Government backing, this Bill has now sadly fallen due to the calling of the General Election.
+After the disappointing news that the Animal Welfare (Kept Animals) Bill had been dropped by the Government in May 2023 and a subsequent private members Bill put forward by Selaine Saxby falling when the General election was called, we were thrilled to see Danny Champers MP introduce the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill in October 2024.

 What about Lucy’s Law?